 When it comes to bank accounts, the market is full of different choices to suit your needs.
 Retirement accounts have the same variety.

 Private pensions are a great alternative to a regular savings account as you can get some tax relief on payments into it.
 As pensions are designed to be locked away, you will not be able to access them until you turn 55, giving you peace of mind that you won’t spend it early.
+It’s also helpful to understand what is salary sacrifice? an option where you can agree to give up a portion of your salary in exchange for contributions to your pension, which can offer additional tax benefits.

 Consider equity release